moveit/moveit.ros.org/events/2022-google-summer-of-code/index.markdown

 * Project size: large
 * Mentor: Andy Zelenak

+### Tutorial for multiple robot arms

+* While there are some ROS Answers posts and examples floating around, there is no definitive resource on how to set up multiple manipulators with MoveIt (and especially MoveIt2).
+The goal of this project is to write a tutorial that should become the reference.
+* Project size: medium
+* Mentor: Tyler Weaver, Andy Zelenak

 ## Tips for writing a successful Google Summer of Code application for MoveIt

 * Be specific in describing your experience.
 Rather than saying "experienced C++ programmer," point us to code that you have written.